hariprasadraja/dotfiles/README.md

 ## Why

+> "Your surroundings may change but your essence and your personality pretty much stay the same.".
+> — Jenna Dewan

 Last 2+ years, I have been spending my time in both Linux & Mac platforms, It make me harder to do workarounds in the bash environment.
 Both Mac and Linux shares most of the same commands but their arguments and listings differs a lot.
 In most of the time, I have to depend on aliases to handle things faster which hides the actual usage of arguments.

-I believe in a quote "Your surroundings may change but your essence and your personality pretty much stay the same.".
-So I have created an environment,which I can carry and adopt between systems and get your love and support.

 ## Works Under